hiroshikuze/get-thumbnail-from-pagepeeker/README.md

-Get thumbnail from pagepeeker
+Get thumbnail from PagePeeker
 ====

-This API by PHP that get the thumbnail images of the specified URL from [pagepeeker](https://pagepeeker.com/) and, tunnel or convert to it base64.
+This API by PHP that get the thumbnail images of the specified URL from [PagePeeker](https://pagepeeker.com/) and, tunnel or convert to it base64.

 ## Description